yife/chrome-ansible/README.md

 are not accesible to any web resources (including github javascript).

 NOTE: This extension is not affiliated with Ansible, Inc. in any way.
+NOTE: This is modded version from gwatts's one.
+Only works in dwango environment.

 Installation